symfony/symfony-docs/doctrine.rst

 .. versionadded:: 7.1

-    The Mapped Route Parameters was introduced in Symfony 7.1.
+    The mapped route parameters were introduced in Symfony 7.1.

 But when two properties have the same name, you will catach an error if you try ::